by Calculated Risk on 12/13/2017 06:35:00 PM

-• At 8:30 AM ET, the initial weekly unemployment claims report will be released.
-The consensus is for claims to decrease to 296 thousand from 297 thousand.
+• At 8:30 AM ET, The initial weekly unemployment claims report will be released.
+The consensus is for 239 thousand initial claims, up from 236 thousand the previous week.

-• At 10:00 AM, Manufacturing and Trade: Inventories and Sales (business inventories) report for September.
-The consensus is for a 0.3% increase in inventories.
+• At 10:00 AM, Manufacturing and Trade: Inventories and Sales (business inventories) report for October.
+The consensus is for a 0.1% decrease in inventories.